WhatsApp Marketing for Malaysian SMEs: A Complete Guide

 Step 3 — Automate the follow-up

-Set keyword and time-based auto-replies so every enquiry gets an instant answer, even after hours.
+Set keyword auto-replies so every enquiry gets an instant answer, even after hours.
 This alone recovers leads most SMEs lose to slow replies.

 Step 4 — Measure and repeat

-Track success rates and replies, double down on the segments and offers that convert, and re-schedule the winners as your next campaign.
+Double down on what converts and re-schedule the winners as your next campaign.
 A tool like App365 ties blasting, auto-replies and reporting together so this becomes a routine, not a scramble.

 FAQ